rrey/terraform-runner/README.md

 ## Other useful tools around Terraform (not in this image)

 * [terraform-docs](https://github.com/segmentio/terraform-docs): Get rid of modules documentation gruntwork by using a cli that reads your code and generate a clean markdown (among other formats) documentation.

+## Release

+A release is made automatically after each merge on master !